Vietnam: COVID, trade, climate change to be high on new leadership's agenda | DW | 21.01.2021

 In recent years, Chinese coast guard vessels have repeatedly blockaded exploration vessels underway on behalf of Vietnam.
 A solution is not in sight, Thayer said.
 "Vietnam's South China Sea dispute with China will remain intractable.
 China will continue to harass oil exploration in Vietnam's Exclusive Economic Zone," he told DW.

-The second major challenge for Vietnam, Thayer pointed out, is to resolve the longstanding numerous tariff and trade-related disputes with the United States, its largest export market.
+The second major challenge for Vietnam, Thayer pointed out, is to resolve numerous longstanding tariff and trade-related disputes with the United States, its largest export market.
 Last December, for instance, Washington accused Vietnam of manipulating its currency to the disadvantage of the United States.

 Thayer said he is optimistic that Hanoi will reach agreement with the United States on many issues.
 "Vietnam is likely to resume double-digit economic growth within the next five years," especially if it makes clever use of the many free trade agreements it has recently concluded.